 In 2016, he was promoted to the Vice President of Operations and was an integral part of cultivating a world class team and culture.
 Under Stephen’s leadership, QMS continues to invest in a diversified portfolio of innovative technology and manufacturing capabilities to serve their customers.
 In addition to his focus on driving the future of QMS, Stephen demonstrates his industry leadership on the National Board of Directors of the Precision Metal-Forming Association (PMA).
 His passion for promoting American Manufacturing to the next generation work force is unparalleled.

-responsible for the selection of an award winner from the outstanding group of nominees included Philip K. Bell, Steel Manufacturers Association; Mark D. Millett of Steel Dynamics, Chuck Schmitt of SSAB Americas, Edward Lehner of Ryerson Holding Corp. and Lenore Trammel of Big River Steel.
+The judging panel responsible for the selection of an award winner from the outstanding group of nominees included Philip K. Bell, Steel Manufacturers Association; Mark D. Millett of Steel Dynamics, Chuck Schmitt of SSAB Americas, Edward Lehner of Ryerson Holding Corp. and Lenore Trammel of Big River Steel.

 The NexGen Leadership Award is bestowed on the candidate whose emerging leadership